Elegant curved body with clean lines.

 AUKI LOUNGE CHAIR, FOOT STOOL, TABLE & COFFEE TABLE

-- Available with timber, 4 star or round bases
+- Available with square or round tops

 Lead Time Guide: 14-16 Weeks